 The Aerospace Bristol vision

-Aerospace Bristol will be a major industrial heritage museum and learning centre that inspires and entertains today's and future generations, through the presentation of the stories and achievements of Bristol's world-class aerospace industry - past, present and future.
+As a first-class museum with learning at its heart, Aerospace Bristol aims to inspire and entertain future generations, through the presentation of the stories and achievements of Bristol's world-class aerospace industry - past, present and future

 Advance learning, skills and training particularly in science, technology, engineering and design, as well as heritage conservation skills.